Gaff/blog/_posts/2015-09-03-Securing-your-VPN-Ubutu.md

 ## So I've installed my VPN and it's working just fine - what's the problem?

 The problem is by default your computer now has two routes to the internet.
 The regular network and the VPN.
-While it prefers the VPN there's nothing to prevent it using the regulr route should the VPN cut out for any reason.
+While it prefers the VPN there's nothing to prevent it using the regular route should the VPN cut out for any reason.
 You won't even know it's happening as most OSs like to hide these low level details from you.

 ## What can I do to prevent this?